System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Failure of One-Stage Estimation in the Composite Regime

-Given a single trajectory $(x_0,\dots, x_T)$, we consider a general system identification method for the linear model \eqref{dynamics} to solve the optimization problem, where a convex loss function is applied to the prediction residual $x_{t+1} - Ax_t$.
-The examples include the representative least-squares estimator \citep{simchowitz2018learning, sarkar2019near} which is applicable for non-asymptotic analysis in the presence of independent zero-mean noise, and robust alternatives such as the $\ell_2$-norm or the $\ell_1$-norm estimator \citep{yalcin2024exact, kim2024prevailing}, which are designed for settings with infrequent adversarial attacks.

-Moreover, sparse identification approaches include to constrain the norm of the matrix governing the system \citep{brunton2016discovering}.
-Given that $\|\cdot \|_2^2$, $\|\cdot \|_1$, and many others are convex, coercive, and even, we consider a general standard convex optimization framework used in system identification.
+In the next two sections, we consider Scenario \ref{as:composition}: a composite disturbance of both noise and attacks.
+In particular, this section considers a general convex optimization method applied to system identification using a single trajectory $\{x_t\}_{t=0}^{T}$ from \eqref{linearlyparam}, where a convex loss function is applied to the prediction residual $x_{t+1} - A\phi(x_t)$.
+The examples include standard \eqref{ls} and \eqref{l1}, as well as \eqref{hubermin} analyzed in the previous section.
+Given that $\|\cdot \|_2^2$, $\|\cdot \|_1$, the function \eqref{huberfnc}, and many others are convex, coercive, and even, we consider a general standard convex optimization framework used in system identification.